Skip to content

 1,563 lines deleted.
 One commit.
 Twenty-one hours after implementing it.

 In the two hours after that deletion, more useful features shipped than in the entire previous day.
-The ML system wasn't just unnecessary -- it was occupying the mental space where real features needed to be.
+The ML system was occupying the mental space where real features needed to be.

 MetricValue